mikeymuller/mikeymuller/README.md

 - 🎹 Music trends
 - 🎓 Education

-Feel free to reach me at michaelmuller799@gmail.com.
-Have a great day!
+Feel free to reach me at michaelmuller799@gmail.com!
 <!---
 mikeymuller/mikeymuller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.